-- Quote forms, telephone calls, e-mails and other communications with us, as well as other third parties involved in our business dealings with you collectively referred to as the “Services”.
+- Request forms, telephone calls, e-mails, and other communications with us, as well as other third parties involved in our business dealings with you collectively referred to as the “Services”.

 1.1 WHO TO CONTACT ABOUT YOUR PERSONAL DATA